c3g/GenPipes_Docs/docs/source/user_guide/quickstart_gp.rst

 * **Objective:** *Choose GenPipes deployment*

-   Should I deploy GenPipes on my local resources or use a pre-installed copy of GenPipes deployed on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_,formerly Compute Canada, servers? **Refer** to :ref:`Choose GenPipes deployment option<docs_choose_gp_dep>` section in Quick Start Guide Table of Contents above.
+   Should I deploy GenPipes on my local resources or use a pre-installed copy of GenPipes deployed on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_,formerly Compute Canada, servers? **Refer** to :ref:`Choose GenPipes deployment option<docs_choose_gp_dep>` section in Quick Start Guide Table of Contents above or try out our new tool, the :ref:`GenPipes Wizard <docs_gp_wizard>` , for help on choosing a deployment option.

+* **Objective:** *Choose GenPipes Pipeline and Protocol*

+   What pipeline and what protocol should I use for my analysis?
+Use the :ref:`GenPipes Wizard <docs_gp_wizard>`.
+This tool can help guide you through selecting the appropriate deployment method, pipeline, and protocol, and helps construct the full command to run GenPipes.

 * **Objective:** *Get Latest GenPipes*